coretech/terrafile/README.md

 INFO[0001] [*] Checking out v1.46.0 of git@github.com:terraform-aws-modules/terraform-aws-vpc
 ```

+### Centrally Managed Approach
-An example of using `Terrafile` in a root directory:
+An example of using `Terrafile` in a root directory (#2):

-Let's assume following directory structure structure
+Let's assume the following directory structure:

 ```
 .